Major Bus Service Changes Coming to Cheshire East

-Whenever a service survives commercially, it raises the question as whether it need the public money in the first place.
+Whenever a service survives commercially, it raises the question of whether it needed the public money in the first place.
 The Sunday 10A looks very much like one of them since there was no change to the timetable when it lost its funding.
 With others, the effect is clearer as will be seen later.

 The Beartown Bus network that provides Congleton’s town bus services is one of those moving beyond council funding.
 The effect of that change in fortunes is being felt from tomorrow with Bakers introducing a lot of changes as follows:

-- Services 90 and 92 have been cancelled and will be replaced by the revised 99, 99A, 99B, 99C service.
-Service 91 has been moved to a new registration with the new 95 service Congleton – Retail Park – Lower Heath with slight timing changes.
+Services 90 and 92 have been cancelled and will be replaced by the revised 99, 99A, 99B, 99C services.
+Service 91 has been moved to a new registration with the new 95 service Congleton - Retail Park - Lower Heath with slight timing changes.

-While on subjects pertaining to High Peak, they will be taking over weekday daytime workings on services 1 (Macclesfield to Forest Cottage) and 14 (Macclesfield to Langley) from Arriva on September 16th.
+Saying with the High Peak network, they will be taking over weekday daytime workings on services 1 (Macclesfield to Forest Cottage) and 14 (Macclesfield to Langley) from Arriva on September 16th.
 No change in route or timetable is involved and Arriva will continue to operate the evening and Sunday workings.
 However, they seem to be billing the routes as new to Macclesfield when Arriva have been providing them since before I moved to the town.
 Of course, they are new to High Peak so that may be one explanation…

-Other than the above, there are small route changes forthcoming on Arriva service 10(A) between Macclesfield and Bollington and on Stagecoach service 378 between Wilmslow and Stockport.
+Other than the above, there are small route changes forthcoming on the Arriva service 10(A) between Macclesfield and Bollington and the Stagecoach service 378 between Wilmslow and Stockport .
 The former commences on September 16th and September 2nd is the start date for the latter.
 From what I have seen, these are the types of developments that you’d see when economic fortunes are good so there’s nothing very typical of our times here.